 Gas Line Leaks

 While rare, natural gas line leaks can be extremely dangerous.
-The most telling sign of a natural gas line leak is the familiar rotten egg odor the natural gas coming into the home has.
+The most telling sign of a natural gas line leak is the familiar rotten egg odor of the natural gas.
 This odor is added to the natural gas so it can be detected in the event of a leak.

 The biggest hazard of a gas leak is an explosion.
 When natural gas builds up in an enclosed area, it becomes extremely volatile.
 A gas build up has the potential to be explosive, or could make those in the area very sick.
 Gas leaks in the home can be easily prevented by ensuring flexible gas lines are inspected regularly and installed properly by licensed professionals.